 4. Evans, J.M.M., et al., Metformin and Reduced Risk of Cancer in Diabetic Patients.
 (British

 Medical Journal, April 22, 2005).
 Metformin significantly reduced the occurrence of cancers in

-STROKE: The third highest barrier to longer life can be mostly avoided by not smoking, exercise,
+STROKE: The fourth highest barrier to longer life can be mostly avoided by not smoking, exercise,

 diet, avoiding obesity, annual medical exam, cholesterol-lowering drugs, aspirin, and hypertension